Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Multiple Standards

-Another argument against this would be that it would create another standard, and that there are already several pseudo-standards for docstrings.
+Another argument against this would be that it would create another standard, and that there are already several conventions for docstrings.
 It could seem better to formalize one of the currently existing standards.

-Nevertheless, as stated above, none of those standards cover the general drawbacks of a doctsring-based approach that this proposal solves naturally.
+Nevertheless, as stated above, none of those conventions cover the general drawbacks of a doctsring-based approach that this proposal solves naturally.

 In the same way, it can be seen that, in many cases, a new standard that takes advantage of new features and solves several problems from previous methods can be worth having.
 As is the case with the new pyproject.toml, dataclass_transform, the new typing pipe/union (|) operator, and other cases.